Resource theory of quantum uncomplexity

 We define \emph{uncomplexity extraction} as follows.
-Let $\rho$ denote any $\Sites$-qubit state, $r \in \mathbb{Z}_{\geq 0}$, and $\delta\geq 0$.
-We seek a circuit of $\leq r$ fuzzy gates, and a selection of $w$ qubits, with the following property.
+Let $\rho$ denote any $\Sites$-qubit state.
+For any tolerance $\delta \geq 0$, we seek a circuit of at most $r \in \mathbb{Z}_{\geq 0}$ fuzzy gates, and a selection of $w$ qubits, with the following property.
 Suppose that $\rho$ undergoes the circuit and then the nonselected qubits are discarded.
-The result is $\delta$-close to $\ket{0^{w}}$ in trace distance (Fig.~\ref{fig:UncomplexityExtractionExpenditure}\textbf{(a)}).
+The result is $\delta$-close to $\ket{0^{w}}$ in trace distance [Fig.~\ref{fig:UncomplexityExtractionExpenditure}\textbf{(a)}].
 The following theorem establishes an extraction protocol's existence and near-optimality.
 Appendix~\ref{app_Prove_Extract} contains the proof.